Critics' Choice Television Award for Best Actress in a Comedy Series

 The Critics' Choice Television Award for Best Actress in a Comedy Series is one of the award categories presented annually by the Critics' Choice Television Awards (BTJA) to recognize the work done by television actresses.

-It was introduced in 2011, when the event was first initiated.
+The award was introduced in 2011, when the event was first initiated.
 The winners are selected by a group of television critics that are part of the Broadcast Television Critics Association.

+The current winner in this category is Jean Smart for Hacks (2026).
+Smart holds the record with most wins in this category with four.
+Julia Louis-Dreyfus holds the record for most nominations with six for her work in Veep.